A work in progress

 In a hushed and holy place,

-Appear'd the Savior we know,
+Appear'd the Savior Whom we know,

-His Light ashine and Grace.
+His Light ashine and holy Grace.

-Perhaps on barley straw, He was lain
+Perhaps on barley straw, He'd lain

-And on slender stems of winnowed wheat;
+With slender stems of winnowed wheat;

-With a few kernels of unbeaten grain
+And a few kernels of clinging grain

 ―This fodder, His royal throne and seat.